arbor-sim/arbor/doc/py_recipe.rst

 Recipes
 =================

-A **recipe** describes neuron models in a cell-oriented manner and supplies methods to provide cell information.
+A recipe describes neuron models in a cell-oriented manner and supplies methods to provide cell information.
 Details on why Arbor uses recipes and general best practices can be found in :ref:`modelrecipe`.

-.. module:: arbor
+.. currentmodule:: arbor

 .. class:: recipe

-    A description of a model, describing the cells and network, without any information about how the model is to be represented or executed.
+    Describe a model by describing the cells and network, without any information about how the model is to be represented or executed.

     All recipes derive from this abstract base class.

     Recipes provide a cell-centric interface for describing a model.
-This means that model properties, such as connections, are queried using the global identifier (`gid`) of a cell.
-In the description below, the term `gid` is used as shorthand for the cell with global identifier `gid`.
+This means that model properties, such as connections, are queried using the global identifier (:attr:`arbor.cell_member.gid`) of a cell.
+In the description below, the term :attr:`gid` is used as shorthand for the cell with global identifier.

     **Required Member Functions**